-- cliffs, promontories, stacks, arches, caves and ravines which combine to form unique features along the coastal edge. - This coast can be an awe-inspiring, particularly during extreme weather or heavy oceanic swells.
+- passing vessels.
+It is deeply eroded by the sea to form a complex assemblage of headlands, cliffs, promontories, stacks, arches, caves and ravines which combine to form unique features along the coastal edge. - This coast can be an awe-inspiring, particularly during extreme weather or heavy oceanic swells.
 Access to the cliffs and coastline is readily available and allows opportunities to experience the sea's force and scale at close proximity. - By contrast the sandy bays which alternate with the harsher cliffs and headlands provide a more focused and tranquil setting due to their low lying location and the shelter afforded by flanking cliffs. - 4.
 The lighthouse at Strathy is a popular attraction to visitors and is approached via the minor road which serves the string of crofts and houses along the eastern side of the promontory. - Traditional netting stations now largely abandoned elsewhere in Highland are still notable around Strathy Point whilst the sheltered harbour at Portskerra is still well-used by local fishermen.

-- People experiencing the second underpinning characteristic would be looking out to sea and the Proposed Alignment (during construction or operation) would have no effect on the experience of the sea's force and scale. - 3.
-The Proposed Alignment would not be seen from the beaches at Armadale Bay or Melvich Bay during construction or operation).
-There is theoretical visibility of the Proposed Alignment (during construction and operation) from the western part of Strathy Bay but the emphasis of the third underpinning characteristic is on the focused and tranquil setting and it is considered unlikely that the presence of construction operations or lattice towers, overhead lines and conductors some distance inland would detract from the experience of the bay. - 4.
-The Proposed Alignment would not affect the fourth underpinning characteristic during construction or operation as it would not be seen in simultaneous views on the approach to the lighthouse which lies outwith the Study Area. - The fifth underpinning characteristic would not be affected by the Proposed Alignment during construction or operation.
+- the rocky coastline from the cliff tops and beaches. - People experiencing the second underpinning characteristic would be looking out to sea and the Alternative Alignment (during construction or operation) would have no effect on the experience of the sea's force and scale. - 3.
+The Alternative Alignment would not be seen from the beaches at Armadale Bay or Melvich Bay during construction or operation).
+There is theoretical visibility of the Alternative Alignment (during construction and operation) from the western part of Strathy Bay but the emphasis of the third underpinning characteristic is on the focused and tranquil setting and it is considered unlikely that the presence of construction operations or lattice towers, overhead lines and conductors some distance inland would detract from the experience of the bay. - 4.
+The Alternative Alignment would not affect the fourth underpinning characteristic during construction or operation as it would not be seen in simultaneous views on the approach to the lighthouse which lies outwith the study area. - The fifth underpinning characteristic would not be affected by the Alternative Alignment during construction or operation.

-There would be no effect on this SQ from the Proposed Alignment during construction or operation.
+There would be No effect on this SQ from the Alternative Alignment during construction or operation.